fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 ## Changing the default signs

-Vimsector uses the following signs internally.
-If they are defined before Vimsector uses them, they will not be replaced.
+Vimspector uses the following signs internally.
+If they are defined before Vimspector uses them, they will not be replaced.
 So to customise the signs, define them in your `vimrc`.